WHAT WE BELIEVE

 -

-Sin is anything that damages love—hurting others, ourselves, or the world around us.
+Sin is anything that damages and harms others, ourselves, or the world around us.
 It’s not about shame or fear.
 It’s about recognizing what breaks us and choosing a better way.
 Jesus invites us to leave sin behind and walk in love, healing, and wholeness.

 -

-Salvation isn’t a ticket out of here.
-It’s an invitation to step into new life.
+Salvation isn’t a ticket out of here; it’s an invitation to step into new life.
 Jesus calls us to be saved from the things that destroy—hate, greed, injustice—and saved for a life of love, peace, and mercy.
-It’s not just about what we believe.
+It’s not just about what we believe or where we go.
 It’s about how we live today.

 -

 We don’t follow Jesus because we’re afraid of what comes after this life.
 We follow him because his way brings hope, healing, and purpose here and now.
-Heaven isn’t just later—it’s breaking in whenever love, justice, and grace take root.
+Heaven isn’t just later.
+Heaven breaks into our world whenever, and wherever, love, justice, and grace take root.

 -